disappeerlabs/disappeer/readme.md

 	disappeer

 ## TOR Configuration
 Your TOR service must be properly configured so that disappeer can proxy through it.
-In your `torrc` file, you must have thse two lines uncommented:
+In your `torrc` file, you must have these two lines uncommented:

 	ControlPort 9051
 	CookieAuthentication 1

 ## Unit Test Suite
 As stated above, Disappeer was created using a test-driven development methodology.
-Disappeer's test suite contains over 2300 tests, utilizing Python's built-in `unittest` framework.
+Disappeer's test suite contains over 2400 tests, utilizing Python's built-in `unittest` framework.
 To run the test suite, after installing both the requirements and the project itself, `cd` into `disappeer/disappeer` and run:

 	TESTING=1 python -m unittest